 - NSAIDS: aspirin, ibuprofen, naproxen and COX-2 inhibitors which help to reduce pain and inflammation.
 Major side effects are few and occur infrequently.
-If they do occur, side effects may include: nausea, vomiting, diarrhea, abdominal pain, anemia and blood or protein in the urine.
+If they do occur, side effects may include nausea, vomiting, diarrhea, abdominal pain, anemia, and blood or protein in the urine.

-- DMARDs: Short for: disease-modifying antirheumatic drugs.
+- DMARDs: Short for disease-modifying antirheumatic drugs.
 These drugs act by altering the immune system function to halt the underlying processes that cause certain forms of inflammatory arthritis.
-Not only do these drugs treat the symptoms, they can also slow down progressive joint destruction.
+Not only do these drugs treat the symptoms, but they can also slow down progressive joint destruction.
 Side effects depend on the type of DMARD.
 Some have little or no side effects while others can possibly cause baldness, rash, diarrhea, liver and kidney problems.

-- Steroids: Used during flare-ups, may be injected directly into the joints, if misused side effects can range from baldness and acne, to liver and kidney problems, rage, heart disease, impotence and high blood pressure.
+- Steroids: Used during flare-ups, may be injected directly into the joints, if misused side effects can range from baldness and acne to liver and kidney problems, rage, heart disease, impotence, and high blood pressure.

 - Biologics: Administered through injection or intravenously, the medication affects a specific component of the immune system (cytokines), which play an important role in fueling or suppressing inflammation.
 Biologics can inhibit or supplement cytokines and they have fewer side effects than some AS medications.
 Biologics suppress the immune system which may make the body more prone to infections and diseases.